Admission to the Teacher Education Program and to Student Teaching

 322. Secondary Arts, Languages, and Adolescent Literature

 Current secondary school issues in pedagogy and classroom management, including subject matter and instructional planning in the methods of teaching art, English/language arts, reading, speech communications, adolescent literature, and foreign languages.
 Development of lesson plans, curriculum units, reading in the content area, the study of computer applications, and student assessment.
 Thirty-five hours of observation-practicum in the schools.
 Students must provide their own transportation.
 This course must be taken PRIOR to student teaching.
 Prerequisites: EDU 205, 215, 230, 240, admission to the Teacher Education Program, and junior standing.
+No S/U option.
 HEINRICH

 324. Secondary Mathematics, Science, and Social Studies

 Current secondary school issues in pedagogy and classroom management, including instructional planning and methods of teaching mathematics, natural sciences, social sciences, and history.
 Development of lesson plans, curriculum units, reading in the content areas, student assessment, and the study of computer applications.
 Thirty-five hours of observation-practicum in the schools.
 Students must provide their own transportation.
 This course must be taken PRIOR to student teaching.
 Prerequisites: EDU 205, 215, 230, 240, admission to the Teacher Education Program, and junior standing.
+No S/U option.
 KAUPER

 328. Reading in the Content Areas